 7. Visit the WA Shipwrecks Museum

-There are a few interesting museums in Perth and I find the Shipwrecks Museum to be one of the most fascinating.
+There are a few interesting museums in this part of the country.
+I find a visit to the Shipwrecks Museum to be one of the best things to do in Perth.

 This space is considered to be the foremost maritime archaeology museum in the Southern Hemisphere, housing hundreds of relics from ships wrecked along the state’s coastline.

 It even features the original timbers from the Batavia, the flagship of the Dutch East India Company, which was wrecked in WA waters 1629.

 Australia was almost nearly Dutch, as although James Cook ‘discovered’ the country in 1770, the Dutch had known about the country’s existence since the early 1600’s.

 It was the English however, who first laid claim to it – ignoring the fact that Australia was already settled well before Europe first sighted it, by the country’s Indigenous people.

 Still, wrecked ships are cool and worth checking out if you’re a fan of marine history.